Ramneek82810/Go-Travel-Website/README.md

 ---

 ## ✨ Why Go Travel ?

 Go Travel redefines the travel booking experience by offering:

-Personalized Travel Recommendations: Discover tours based on your interests and previous bookings.
+-Personalized Travel Recommendations: Discover tours based on your interests and previous bookings.

-Smooth User Experience: From booking to profile management, the intuitive design ensures a frictionless flow.
+-Smooth User Experience: From booking to profile management, the intuitive design ensures a frictionless flow.

-Admin Control: Manage tours, users, and bookings efficiently from a dedicated admin panel.
+-Admin Control: Manage tours, users, and bookings efficiently from a dedicated admin panel.

-Mobile-First Design: Enjoy the flexibility of planning your trips on the go, anytime, anywhere!
+-Mobile-First Design: Enjoy the flexibility of planning your trips on the go, anytime, anywhere!

 ---